sapegin/sapegin.me/src/content/blog/react-testing-1-best-practices.md

 ---
 title: 'Modern React testing, part 1: best practices'
-description: 'You’ll learn why to write automated tests, what tests to write and how to write them.
+description: 'Learn why you should write automated tests, what tests to write, and how to write them.
 What are the best practices of modern frontend and React testing.'
 date: 2019-08-05
 tags:
   - tools